subranag/mockaroo/README.md

 ## Why ?
 There are several reasons why I always felt the need for something like mockaroo in my local dev box, these are some of them
-- I am experimenting with a new API and want to send a live working version to my teammates, simply publish a mock file
+- I am experimenting with a new API and want to send a *live working version* with use-cases to my teammates, simply publish a mock file
-- I am a UX developer who wants to get started on UI work and wants to communicate by API needs to the back end developer
+- I am a UX developer who wants to get started on UI work and wants to communicate *my API needs* to the back end developer, with clear documentation
 - I wand to publish API documentation that is "ALIVE" simply download mock file and code to it
-- Pblish integration test contract that can be run and verified locally in the dev box
+- Publish integration test contract that can be run and verified locally in the dev box

-... and many more
+- Test my client code against exhaustive fake data that almost looks real
+- I want to test my service locally but *the service I am using does not run locally*
+- I can check-in my mock HCL file with code so that other developers can contribute to the use cases and enhance the tests

+... and many more, if any of these reasons resonate with you then mockaroo might be a good fit for you

+## Show me the goods
+Just to show that mockaroo is a great fit for mocking needs I have created a samples folder https://github.com/subranag/mockaroo/tree/master/sample which contains several detailed examples I will keep adding to the list in the future, please check it out